-Quizzes (mastery opportunities)
+Quizzes & mastery opportunities

-Each Friday, a short quiz will be given.
-The quiz will be an opportunity for students to earn mastery points on new and old items.
-Each quiz will consist of one question from each new mastery topic covered in the previous week, along with one "old" question of each student's choosing.
+Each Friday, a short quiz will be given at the beginning of class.
+The quiz will be an opportunity for students to earn mastery points on the new items for that week.
+Each quiz will consist of one question from each new mastery topic covered in the previous week.